 Yes.
 We have several very good local taxi services, some with minibuses for groups.
 Please get in touch for details at enquiries@penhein.co.uk or + 44 (0) 1633 400581.

-We don’t have a bike rack, however you can attach bikes to the fence in the car park (please bring your own locks) or keep your bike next to your tent.
+We don’t have a bike rack on site.
+However you can attach bikes to the fence in the car park (please bring your own locks) or keep your bike next to your tent.
 Penhein is quite remote, and the glampsite even more so, with very little traffic or unexpected visitors.

 Cooking over the fire pit is great fun and we heartily recommend it.
 However, we know it’s not for everyone and doesn’t always go to plan, so there’s also a handy ‘Cheat’s Kitchen’ on the glampsite with a couple of hobs and a microwave.
 You can also cook on the wood-burning stove inside your tent.
 For more info about cooking at Penhein, click here.